top of page

 ARE MALES OR FEMALES BETTER PETS?

 In our experience both males and females make great pets.
 Females usually have more independent personalities and males are usually more doting on their people, but we have found both to be very affectionate and wonderful additions to our own family.
+We recommend a phone call to discuss various bloodlines and which gender/bloodline might be the best fit for you.
+Our puppy contract state all puppies must be spayed and neutered prior to 1 year of age, this is an important piece of having an easily managed pet.

 DO CAIRN TERRIERS SHED?

 Technically Cairn Terriers do shed, however, it is so limited that it is not likely to be very noticeable.
 A properly groomed cairn terrier should not “shed” very much if at all.
 Homes with dog allergies have had great success with Cairn Terriers for this reason even though they are not a hypoallergenic breed.
+Cairn terriers that are regularly brushed with a metal comb maintain healthy coats.
+Cairn Terrier owners should be prepared to seek a groomer that will perform "Hand stripping" or to learn to do so themselves.
+This skill is easily learned, and hair grows back if mistakes are made!

 HOW DO YOU GROOM A CAIRN TERRIER?